nuuuwan/news_lk3_data/README.md

 *2024-01-20 09:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/96559/japan-makes-history-becoming-fifth-country-to-land-spacecraft-on-moon) · `en`

 Japan on Saturday became the fifth country to put a spacecraft on the moon, but solar power issues threatened to cut short the nation’s mission to prove a “precision” landing technology and revitalise a space programme that has suffered setbacks.

+The Japan Aerospace Exploration Agency (JAXA) said its Smart Lander for Investigating Moon (SLIM) landed the moon’s surface at around 12:20 a.m.
+(1520 GMT Friday), but its solar panels were not able to generate electricity, possibly because they are angled wrong.

+JAXA prioritised the transfer of SLIM’s data to earth as the probe relied only on its battery, which would last for “a few hours” despite “life-sustaining treatments” such as turning off its heater, Hitoshi Kuninaka, the head of JAXA’s research centre, told a press conference.

+JAXA will maintain the status quo rather than take risky actions and hopes a shift in the sunlight’s angle will hit the panels in a way that can restore its functions, he added.

 ...